What Is My Home Worth? How to Use Free Automated Valuation Models

 An automated valuation model is a tool that uses a machine learning algorithm to compare your home against a massive dataset of other homes to estimate its value.
 It processes a wide array of publicly available and user-sourced data, such as property type, size, general location, and comparable property sales, to provide an immediate value estimate at the click of a button.

-If you’ve been exploring home value websites, you’ve probably noticed that the same property can have different estimates depending on which tool you use.
-While each tool follows the same general AVM approach, they also use their own proprietary data and models to estimate values.
+If you’ve been checking out home value websites, you’ve probably seen that the same property can get different estimates depending on the tool.
+They all use the same general AVM approach, but each one also has its own data and model behind the scenes.

-When it comes to figuring out your home’s value, there’s more than one way to do it.
-You can choose AVMs for a quick online estimate, comparative market analysis (CMAs) from real estate agents to see how your home stacks up against recent sales, and appraisals for an official, in-depth valuation.
-Knowing the differences can help you pick the right tool for your needs and avoid surprises down the line.
+You can choose AVMs for a quick online estimate, a CMA from a real estate agent to see how your home stacks up against recent sales, or an appraisal for an official, in-depth valuation.
+Knowing the differences between these valuation methods can help you pick the right tool for your needs and avoid surprises down the line.

 Free AVM estimate CMA Full Appraisal